Interview With Illuminati Author Terry Melanson

 Its modus operandi, however, was taken up again and again, especially during various revolutionary uprisings during the 1800s.
 The lasting influence of the Illuminati, then, is the idea that one could change society – abruptly or gradually – through the machinations of a secret society.

 Filippo Buonarroti’s secret societies, in particular, are a good example.
-It’s beyond doubt that he drew inspiration from the Illuminati, and there’s also the real possibility that he4c5025fc27e21ebeebad07703ddb77e0_M may have been a member himself.
+It’s beyond doubt that he drew inspiration from the Illuminati, and there’s also the real possibility that he may have been a member himself.

 Ryan: As far as you are aware, is there any solid evidence whatsoever that early Colonial America and the founding of the United States was at all influenced by any Illuminati members?